-- Select the MapReduce Service to use for this replication (if there is more than one in your cluster). - Log Path An alternative path for the logs. - Description A description for the replication policy. - Skip Checksum Checks Whether to skip checksum checks, which are performed by default. - Skip Listing Checksum Checks Whether to skip checksum check when comparing two files to determine whether they are same or not.
+Option Description Error Handling Select the following options based on your requirements: Skip Checksum Checks - Determines whether to skip checksum checks on the copied files.
+If selected, checksums are not validated.
+Checksums are checked by default.
+Important: You must skip checksum checks to prevent replication failure due to non-matching checksums in the following cases: Replications from an encrypted zone on the source cluster to an encrypted zone on a destination cluster.
+Replications from an encryption zone on the source cluster to an unencrypted zone on the destination cluster.
+Replications from an unencrypted zone on the source cluster to an encrypted zone on the destination cluster.
+Checksums are used for two purposes: To skip replication of files that have already been copied.
+If Skip Checksum Checks is selected, the replication job skips copying a file if the file lengths and modification times are identical between the source and destination clusters.
+Otherwise, the job copies the file from the source to the destination.
+To redundantly verify the integrity of data.
+However, checksums are not required to guarantee accurate transfers between clusters.
+HDFS data transfers are protected by checksums during transfer and storage hardware also uses checksums to ensure that data is accurately stored.
+These two mechanisms work together to validate the integrity of the copied data.
+Skip Listing Checksum Checks - Determines whether to skip checksum check when comparing two files to determine whether they are same or not.
 If skipped, the file size and last modified time are used to determine if files are the same or not.
 Skipping the check improves performance during the mapper phase.
-Note that if you select the Skip Checksum Checks option, this check is also skipped. - Abort on Error Whether to abort the job on an error.
-By selecting the check box, files copied up to that point remain on the destination, but no additional files will be copied.
-Abort on Error is off by default. - Abort on Snapshot Diff Failures If a snapshot diff fails during replication, Replication Manager uses a complete copy to replicate data.
-If you select this option, the Replication Manager aborts the replication when it encounters an error instead. - Delete Policy Whether files that were on the source should also be deleted from the destination directory.
-Options include: - Preserve Whether to preserve the Block Size, Replication Count, and Permissions as they exist on the source file system, or to use the settings as configured on the destination file system.
+Note that if you select the Skip Checksum Checks option, this check is also skipped.
+Abort on Error - Determines whether to abort the job on an error.
+If selected, files copied up to that point remain on the destination, but no additional files are copied.
+Abort on Error is not selected by default.
+Abort on Snapshot Diff Failures - If a snapshot diff fails during replication, Replication Manager uses a complete copy to replicate data.
+If you select this option, the Replication Manager aborts the replication when it encounters an error instead.
+Preserve Determines whether to preserve the Block Size, Replication Count, and Permissions as they exist on the source file system, or to use the settings as configured on the destination file system.
 By default, settings are preserved on the source.
 Note: You must be running as a superuser to preserve permissions.
-Use the "Run As Username" option to ensure that is the case.
+Use the Run As Username option to ensure that is the case.